scmcgowen/startklar/README.md

-# Startklar
+# SpawnLytra

-Startklar is a server-side Fabric mod for modern Minecraft versions that allows players to fly away without Elytra's from the spawn.
+SpawnLytra is a server-side Fabric mod for modern Minecraft versions that allows players to fly away without Elytra's from the spawn.

 When a player is jumping off of a cliff near the world spawn on the overworld, or press space twice, they automatically start flying.
 In this